oneapi-src/oneAPI-samples/Libraries/oneDNN/simple_model/README.md

 This sample is implemented in C++ and DPC++ and runs on CPU or GPU.
-The sample also includes [Jupyer notebook](https://github.com/oneapi-src/oneAPI-samples/blob/master/Libraries/oneDNN/tutorials/tutorial_simple_model.ipynb) that demonstrates how to port an oneDNN code sample from CPU-only version to CPU & GPU in DevCloud Connector for Intel® oneAPI Toolkits environment.
+The sample also includes [Jupyer notebook](https://github.com/oneapi-src/oneAPI-samples/blob/master/Libraries/oneDNN/tutorials/tutorial_simple_model.ipynb) that demonstrates how to port an oneDNN code sample from CPU-only version to CPU & GPU in Intel® DevCloud for oneAPI environment.

 | Optimized for                      | Description
 | :---                               | :---